nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 *List* the contents of the the ~/shotgun\_metagenomics/ directory (remember ~ is just a short-cut for your home directory, e.g. /home/ubuntu, so this is the same as /home\/ubuntu/shotgun_metagenomics).

+Q1.
 What format are the reads, and what can you deduce about the sequencing from them?

-A: They are *paired-end reads* in FASTQ format, 150 bases long.
+Q2.
 How many reads are in the biggest and the smallest files?
-A:

 Initially, perform your work on the 2638-N12-STEC dataset.